 The Commission created criteria for evaluating projects in this program for a non-competitive environment and to achieve a minimum score.
 When the Commission established this system, the goal was to gain and incentivize additional public benefit from projects that were being financed.
-As demand began to exceed resources, we adjusted the criteria.
-For 2022, we have re-evaluated the entire process.
+As demand began to exceed resources, we adjusted these criteria.
+For 2022 and beyond, we reevaluated the entire process.
 The policies prioritize and create predictability for specific, articulated values-based outcomes.
 As is the case whenever resources are limited, we will be making trade-offs to achieve these priorities.